Auto Window Tinting Guide 101: How to Take Care of Your Tints

 Now that your car tint’s all set and have been installed for a while now, let’s discuss how you can help maintain its great quality and longevity!

-Do Note It’s Not Invincible
+Do Note Window Tint is Not Invincible

 With this in mind, you must be careful in loading and unloading anything that has sharp edges, even your seat belt.
-People don’t often notice how its metal buckle hits their windows and at its worst, it could tear a part of your tint.
+People don’t often notice how its metal buckle hits their windows and at its worst, it could tear a part of your tinting.

-Do Consider The Solution You Use
+Do Consider The Solution You Use on The Tints

 As we’ve mentioned earlier, solutions or glass cleaners can affect the quality of your tint.
 This is because the mechanical bond between the film and the glass is susceptible to certain chemicals.
 Some might degrade the bond between them and cause the tint to bubble or film.